gururise/AlpacaDataCleaned/README.md

 Therefore, it is possible that with better data, we could improve the performance of the models more than what would be gained by simply increasing model size.

 ## Benchmark Results
-Using the [benchmarking tool](https://github.com/gururise/AlpacaDataCleaned/tree/main/eval), we compare two LORA models, one trained on the original alpaca dataset and another trained on the cleaned dataset (snapshot Mar 27).
+Using the [benchmarking tool](https://github.com/gururise/AlpacaDataCleaned/tree/main/eval), we compare LORA models trained on different datasets.

 dataset | model | Squad(Mini) F1
 ------- | ----- | ---------